mudssrali/besafepakistan/README.md

 # BeSafePakistan

-Flood crowdsourcing platform to provide latest updates, database of welfare oragnizations, local fundraisers and volunteers for ongoing flood relief efforts across Pakistan.
+A crowdsourcing platform to provide latest updates, database of welfare organizations, local fundraisers and volunteers for ongoing flood relief efforts across Pakistan.

 ## Getting started